Actors' Equity Association: Causes

-In the 1940s, the AEA stood against segregation.When actors were losing jobs through 1950s McCarthyism and the Hollywood blacklist, the AEA refused to participate.
+In the 1940s, the AEA stood against segregation.
+When actors were losing jobs through 1950s McCarthyism and the Hollywood blacklist, the AEA refused to participate.
 Although its constitution guaranteed its members the right to refuse to work alongside Communists, or a member of a Communist front organization, the AEA did not ban any members.
 At a 1997 ceremony commemorating the blacklist's 50th anniversary, Richard Masur, then president of the Screen Actors Guild, apologized for its participation in the ban, saying: "Only our sister union, Actors' Equity Association, had the courage to stand behind its members and help them continue their creative lives in the theater.
 For that, we honor Actors' Equity tonight."

 In the 1960s, the AEA played a role in gaining public funding for the arts, including the founding of the National Endowment for the Arts (NEA).

 The AEA fought the destruction of historic Broadway theaters.
 It played a major role in the recognition of the impact the AIDS epidemic on the world of theater, co-founding Broadway Cares/Equity Fights AIDS.

+On October 30, 2025, the AEA initiated a labor strike against Trey Parker and Matt Stone's Casa Bonita restaurant in Lakewood, Colorado, where 57 AEA member employees have served as entertainers, after demanding better wages and safer working conditions.

 Joining

+In 2021, Actor's Equity introduced an "Open Access" membership policy, whereby "any theatre worker who can demonstrate they have worked professionally as an actor or stage manager within Equity's geographical jurisdiction" may join the union.
+This opened eligibility to the union to theatre workers who had not previously worked for Equity employers.
+Theatre workers need to provide a copy of their contract and proof of pay.
+This policy was made permanent in 2023, superseding previous methods for earning eligibility to join Equity such as the Equity Membership Candidate (EMC) program.

-There are three ways to become a member of Equity: an AEA contract, Equity Membership Candidacy (EMC) points, or a sister union.
-If someone is offered a position under an AEA contract, they may join for the term of that contract.
-Alternatively, one can become a member by generating a number of EMC points.
-This is done by securing a position at an EMC-participating theater and then registering as a candidate for Equity.
-For every week one works at a participating theater, one gets a point.
-Performers are required to earn a minimum of 25 weeks of EMC work along with a $400 initial payment to become official AEA members.
-One can also become a member by virtue of prior membership in a sister performing arts union: SAG-AFTRA, AGMA, AGVA or GIAA.
-To qualify that way, one must have been a member of the sister union for at least a year, be a member in good standing of that union, and have worked as a performer under its jurisdiction on a principal or "under-five" contract or at least three days of extra ("background") work.
+Asides from Open Access, theatre workers may join Equity by being employed under an Equity contract, or by being a member of one of Equity's sister performing arts unions, the "Four A's": SAG-AFTRA, AGMA, AGVA or GIAA.
+Such applicants must have been a member of said sister union for at least one year, be a member in good standing of that union, have worked as a performer under the union's jurisdiction on a principal or "under-five" contract or at least three days of extra ("background") work, and must have completed non-union theatrical work.